 - 2 slices bread

-- 1 tbsp room temperature salted butter divided
+- 1 tablespoon room temperature salted butter divided

 - Stack cheese between two slices of bread then butter the exterior of the sandwich.